Reading time: 33 minutes

 What Is Positive Psychology?

 Positive psychology is the study of what makes our lives happier, more fulfilling, and more meaningful.
 It examines our relationships, our life’s purpose, and how we handle suffering.
-It suggests practices that boost well-being, such as gratitude, resilience, flow, hope, optimism, and mindfulness.
+It studies practices that can boost our well-being, like gratitude, savoring, and mindfulness.

 The field debuted in 1998 when Martin Seligman gave his presidential address to the American Psychological Association (APA).
 He invited eminent psychologists of the day to figure out how people and societies across the world could thrive better and live happier lives.